Exploiting Negative Capacitance for Unconventional Coulomb Engineering

-We now provide details about the domain-provided model for stabilized NC in perovskite ferroelectric $\text{PbTiO}_{3}$.
-This choice is motivated by substantial evidence from experiments~\cite{zubko2016,yadav2019,das2021local} and corresponding theoretical explanation~\cite{luk2018prb,luk2019harnessing} providing a framework for modeling near-equilibrium NC.
 In ferroelectric $\text{PbTiO}_{3}$ ($\varepsilon^{nc}_{z(\perp)}\to\varepsilon^{f}_{z(\perp)}$, $L_{nc}\to L_{f}$), the polarization response is highly anisotropic, with $\varepsilon^{f}_{z} < 0$ and $\varepsilon^{f}_{\perp} > 0$.
 Starting from a periodic domain texture (PDT) as the equilibrium polarization configuration, the static negative permittivity $\varepsilon^{f}_{z}$ is explained as an overscreening effect due to the role of depolarization field in this system~\cite{luk2018prb,luk2019harnessing}.
 Assuming small deviations from equilibrium, the PDT dynamics can be described by an oscillator model for domain wall displacements, where $P$ is the electric polarization and $E_{\text{tot}}$ is the total electric field (external + depolarization):

-Here, $\Gamma$ is the damping constant for domain wall motion.
 The restoring force originates from Coulomb energy associated with excess surface charges when the PDT is displaced from equilibrium.
-Fourier analysis of the domain structure within Kittel model~\cite{kittel1946,junquera2023topological} yields the following expressions for frequency parameters~\cite{sidorkin2006domain, luk2018prb}:

 Here, $\omega_{0}$ is the characteristic oscillation frequency of the PDT system and $\Omega$ represents the strength of coupling to external electric field.

-In a more detailed model, these frequency parameters should exhibit dispersion $\omega_{0}(q), \Omega(q)$ with additional indices for excitation type (longitudinal vs transverse) and branch (acoustic vs optic).
-The expressions in Eq.~(\ref{Eq7}) account only for the longitudinal optic branch at zero wavenumber (see Appendix~\ref{AppC}), based on the expectation that this mode contributes dominantly to the NC effect in the long-wavelength limit.
+We set the damping~\cite{luk2018prb} to zero, as we focus on the static response in this work.
+In a more detailed model, the frequency parameters should exhibit dispersion $\omega_{0}(q), \Omega(q)$ with additional indices for excitation type (longitudinal vs transverse) and branch (acoustic vs optic).
+The expressions which we use to calculate $\omega_{0}, \Omega$ in this work (see Appendix C) account for only the longitudinal optic branch at zero wavenumber, based on the expectation that this mode contributes dominantly to the NC effect in the long-wavelength limit (defined below).
 We refer to this as the `single-mode' approximation.